-The best way to get around Tulum is in a taxi.
+The best way to get around Tulum is by taxi.
 You can walk or bike to the beaches, to the ruins and to Tulum Pueblo, but there's a chance of overexerting yourself.
-If you'd like a car you'll have to rent one in Cancún or Playa del Carmen, but we don't recommend driving because of reported auto crimes.
-Buses aren't a viable option either -- the only ones available are the shuttles that take vacationers to and from the other Riviera Maya areas, and to and from CUN airport in Cancún.
+You can rent a car in Cancún or Playa del Carmen, but it is not recommended because of reported auto crimes.
+Buses aren't a viable option either – the only ones available are the shuttles that take vacationers to and from the other Riviera Maya areas, and to and from the airport in Cancún.

 Privately owned buses travel the difference between Tulum and the rest of Riviera Maya, as do colectivos, or chauffeured white vans.
 To visit the island of Cozumel, you can take the bus to Playa del Carmen, followed by a ferry ride.

 Keep in mind, there is no airport in Tulum, so you'll need to fly to a neighboring airport and travel from there.
 The closest airports to Tulum are the Cancún International Airport (CUN), which is about 75 miles north, and Cozumel International Airport (CZM), which is about 50 miles northeast.
 Because Cozumel is an island, you'll have to take a ferry from Cozumel to Playa del Carmen and arrange for transportation from there to Tulum.

 |Car||Driving from Cancún or Playa del Carmen to Tulum is not worth the hassle – residents motor the rocky roads swiftly, and you could easily be overwhelmed.
 Some travel sites have also reported problems with auto robberies (particularly at night) and even police scams, where the officers pull drivers over and then demand a bribe.
 If you do decide to drive, you will not need to obtain an international driver's license; your U.S. license is valid in Mexico.|